A Chiastic Reconfiguration Of Joel

 Categorizing Joel

 Ch 1 Vs 2-7 belong to Period 2.
 In the land of the Israelites, great locust swarms destroy all vegetation in their path shortly before the start of Christ's Millennial Reign.Ch 1 Vs 8 - Ch 2 Vs 3 belong to Period 1.
 The Romans destroy the crops and end sacrifices at Jerusalem.
-The people of Judea, particularly the priests, lament this cessation of sacrifices.
+The priests in Judea lament this cessation of sacrifices.
 Although this section appears to be an extension of the tale of loss inflicted by the locusts, the character of the damage here is different - for instance, locusts do not destroy granaries.
 We propose that vs 1:8 is a part of this subunit, because the destruction by locusts, while serious, does not call for the great lament of a young bride grieving for her husband.
 We treat 2:3, the closing boundary, as a part of this subunit, because it mentions the Romans' destruction of the vegetation by fire - the creatures of Period 3 (the next subunit) do not harm vegetation (see Rev. 9:4).

 Ch 2 Vs 4-14 belong to Period 3.
 While this passage can also be interpreted as a locust attack, some of the characteristics of this swarm indicate otherwise; for example, this swarm storms cities instead of fields.
 We believe they are the creatures of the 5th trumpet of the End-Times Tribulation (Rev. 9:1-11) that torture people but do not harm vegetation [6].
 Joel attempts to describe the creatures - they look like horses, etc. - something that would be unnecessary if they were the ordinary locusts his audience knew well.